ElioIshak/AIndicate/README.md

 ## ⚖️ License

-This project is licensed under the [MIT License](./LICENSE.txt).
+This project is licensed under the **MIT License** © 2025 Elio Ishak.
-You are free to use, modify, and share this code with attribution.
-See the LICENSE file for details.
+You are free to use, modify, and extend this code **with proper attribution**.
+However, redistribution or publication under your name without credit is **not permitted**.

+Please see the [LICENSE](./LICENSE) file for full legal terms.

 ---